How much do writers make?

 • Rick Riordan: $10.5 million (2018) - Rick Riordan wrote the Percy Jackson series.

-Amazon offers two ebook royalty plans: a 70% royalty option and the 35% option.
+Amazon offers two ebook royalty plans: a 70% royalty option and a 35% option.
 The 70% option comes with a few requirements:

 • Your book must not be in the public domain.